 Germany declares U.K. a virus variant region

-Germany's public health institute on Friday declared Britain and Northern Ireland a virus variant region, requiring anyone entering the country from the United Kingdom to quarantine for two weeks on arrival, Trend reports citing Reuters.
+Germany's public health institute on Friday declared Britain and Northern Ireland a virus variant region, requiring anyone entering the country from the United Kingdom to quarantine for two weeks on arrival, Trend reports with reference to Reuters.

-Cases of a coronavirus variant of concern first found in India continue to climb in Britain.
+Cases of a coronavirus variant of concern first found in India continued to climb in Britain.

 "We want to play it safe," a German government source said.
 "In this important phase of the vaccination campaign, the entry of problematic mutations must be avoided as far as possible."